 - How Do Large Truck Accident Claims Differ From Car Accident Claims?

 - Why Do You Need a Lawyer?

-Many truck accidents are preventable through proper driver attention.
-Most of the common causes of truck accidents are due to truck driver negligence.
+Many accidents are preventable through proper driver attention.
+Most of the common causes of trucking accidents are due to commercial driver negligence.
 Other contributing factors include:

 - Distracted driving